Druhin13/insanedeals/README.md

 ### Methodology

 Based on the goals and objectives, 'Personalization' will be the key to the design.
+Our aimt

 ## Design Solutions